 cd tests nosetests

-If you have any trouble installing or using the code, or if you find a bug, please report it at:
+If you have any trouble installing or using the code, or if you find a bug, an error in the documentation, or have any other problem, please report it at:

 Click “New Issue”, which will open up a form for you to fill in with the details of the problem you are having.

 If you would like to request a new feature, do the same thing.
 Open a new issue and fill in the details of the feature you would like added to Piff.
 Or if there is already an issue for your desired feature, please add to the discussion, describing your use case.
 The more people who say they want a feature, the more likely we are to get around to it sooner than later.